samiemostafavi/autoran/README.md

     - Modify `PLMN` section and set the `MNC` and `MCC` values according to MME and eNB configuration.
     - In the `UE` section, set HPLMN which is *Home PLMN* as the concatination of `MCC`+`MNC` e.g. `MCC=222`,`MNC=01`, `PLMN=22201`.
 You must add `PLMN` code to the *Operator PLMN List* or `OPLMN_LIST` as well.
+    - `MSIN` or mobile subscription identification number is a 9 or 10 digit number within the network's customer base.
+    - `IMSI` is a number that uniquely identifies every user of a cellular network.
+The first 3 digits represent `MCC`, which is followed by the `MNC`, either 2-digit (European standard) or 3-digit (North American standard).
+The remaining 9 or 10 digits are `MSIN`.
+The `IMSI` is stored in the SIM (the card inserted into the mobile phone), and uniquely identifies the mobile station, its home wireless network, and the home country of the home wireless network.
+    - `MSISDN` is a number uniquely identifying a subscription in GSM or UMTS.
+It is the mapping of the telephone number to the subscriber identity module in a mobile or cellular phone.
+The `IMSI` is stored in the SIM (the card inserted into the mobile phone), and uniquely identifies the mobile station, its home wireless network, and the home country of the home wireless network.
+The `MSISDN` is used for routing calls to the subscriber.
+The `IMSI` is often used as a key in the home location register ("subscriber database") and the `MSISDN` is the number normally dialed to connect a call to the mobile phone.
+A SIM has a unique `IMSI` that does not change, while the `MSISDN` can change in time, i.e. different `MSISDN`s can be associated with the SIM.
     -

 ## Configuration